Some of our - Keepers of Dreams

 Please call the Centre for more details

-The children are encouraged to participate in a variety of activities specifically designed for this age group, based on themes relevant to their lives.
-Some of the themes planned for the Nursery School are: Health and Hygiene, Safety, Community Helpers, Colors&Shapes, Letters, Numeracy, and Animals.
-There are planned circle time, a morning snack routine, as well as time for individual and group play.
+This Program is designed to assist children with the adjustment to a group environment.
+Ideal for children to gain the social and cognitive, educational skills necessary for school enrolment.
+The children are encouraged to participate in a variety of activities specifically designed for this age group.
+Some of the skills worked on in the Nursery School and School Readiness Programs are: Health and Hygiene, Safety, Community Helpers, Colors&Shapes, Letters, Numeracy, and Animals.
+A planned circle time, nutritious snacks and lunches, as well as time for individual and group play.

 Goals:

-• To encourage self confidence and self esteem, ensuring each child feels content and secure
+• To encourage self confidence and self esteem, ensuring each child feels content and secure.

-• To interact with age-related peers, developing social skills and awareness of the needs and desires of others
+• To interact with age-related peers, developing social skills and awareness of the needs and desires of others.

 • To encourage communication skills and language development.